nithishravella10/nithishravella10/README.md

 ### About Me
 Hello!
 I'm Nithish Ravella, an open-minded and enthusiastic engineer.
 My areas of interest includes IoT, Embedded systems and Cloud technologies.

-Currently, I am working as an Design Engineer at Tata Technologies in the embedded automotive domain.
+Previously, I was working as a Design Engineer at Tata Technologies in the embedded automotive domain.
 I hold a Bachelor of Technology in Electronics and Communication Engineering with a specialization in Internet of Things and Sensors from Vellore Institute of Technology.
 My education equipped me with both theoretical knowledge and practical experience in hardware and IoT projects.
 I find joy in working with IoT technologies, exploring the vast world of cloud computing and understanding the emerging technologies.

 ### My Skills
 - **Programming Languages:** Python, C/C++